SRF-Audio/prompt-organizer/README.md

 ### Linux
 `python prompt-organizer.py -d <path_to_my_directory> | xclip -selection clipboard`

-This script can be triggered from any location in your terminal, so you can pass the `.` argument:
-- Suppose you are in `~/GitHub/my-project`, and you need all the files in your current directory to be in the prompt
-- the script lives in `~GitHub/prompt-organizer`
-- run `python ../prompt-organizer/prompt-organizer.py -d .`

 ### Options
 Run `python prompt-organizer.py -h` for the full list of help options.